 A bit of patience will be required before your ears get back to normal (counterintuitive though it may be), and your expectations need to be, well, adjustable.

 The number one most important task is to not make the situation worse.
 When your ears start feeling clogged, you might be tempted to take out the old cotton swab and try to manually clear your ears out.
 All kinds of problems, from ear infections to loss of hearing, can come from using cotton swabs so this can be an extremely dangerous approach.
 If you use a cotton swab, you’re more likely to make things worse.

-If Your Ear is Still Blocked After a Week…it Might be Hearing Loss
+If Your Ear is Still Blocked…it Might be Hearing Loss

-So, if your ear remains clogged after two days and you don’t have any really good clue as to what’s causing it, you might be reasonably impatient.
-In nearly all cases, your blockage will clear itself up after a few days.
+So, if your ear remains clogged and you don’t have any really good clue as to what’s causing it, you might be reasonably impatient.
+In nearly all cases, your blockage will clear itself up.
 But it might be, as a basic rule of thumb, a good decision to come see us if your blockage lasts for more than a week.

 That sensation of feeling like your ears are blocked can also be a sign of hearing loss.
 And as you probably understand from our other posts, untreated hearing loss can cause other health issues, especially over time.

 Being careful not to worsen the issue will normally permit the body to take care of the matter on its own.
 But treatment might be required when those natural means fail.
 How long that takes will fluctuate depending on the root cause of your clogged ears.